tum-ens/urbs/doc/implementdoc/param-economic.rst

 transmission :math:`f` transferring commodities through an arc :math:`a` built in support timeframe :math:`y`.
 The weighted average cost of capital gives the interest rate(%) of costs for capital after taxes.
-The related section for this parameter in the spreadsheet coresponding to support timeframe :math:`y` can be found under the "Transmission" sheet.
+The related section for this parameter in the spreadsheet corresponding to support timeframe :math:`y` can be found under the "Transmission" sheet.
 Here each row represents another transmission :math:`f` transferring commodities through an arc :math:`a` and the column with the header label "wacc" represents the parameters